qujck/Core/docs/Libraries.md

 ### SOAP

-[WCF](http://en.wikipedia.org/wiki/Windows_Communication_Foundation) is used by both the Web and App tiers to communicate with EngageOne.
+[WCF](http://en.wikipedia.org/wiki/Windows_Communication_Foundation) is used by both the Web and App tiers to communicate with 3rd SOAP services.

 ----------